npucino/sandpyper/paper/paper.md

 * shoreline error assessments in respect to groundtruth shorelines.
 * shoreline shifts statistics.

-**Sandpyper** is aimed at being further developed to be a wider-scope package as its functions can be applied to any scope involving the extraction of information from a large amount of rasters.
+**Sandpyper** is aimed at being further developed to be a wider-scope package as it can be applied to any scope involving the extraction of information from a large amount of rasters.

 # Usage